umami-hep/umami/docs/index.md

 A general tutorial is provided as part of the Umami documentation.
 It makes use of the JetClass dataset and is provided [here](tutorial/index.md).

-A corresponding step-by-step tutorial for using Umami inside the ATLAS collaboration for jet flavour tagging is provided in the ATLAS flavour tagging webpage [here](https://ftag.docs.cern.ch/software/tutorials/tutorial-umami/) (only accessible by ATLAS users).
+A corresponding step-by-step tutorial for Umami inside the ATLAS collaboration for jet flavour tagging is provided [here](tutorial/tutorial-umami.md)

 Additionally, at the [FTAG Workshop in 2022 in Amsterdam](https://indico.cern.ch/event/1193206/timetable/?view=standard), we gave a tutorial how to work with Umami.
 You can find the slides together with a recording of the talk [here](https://indico.cern.ch/event/1193206/timetable/?view=standard#b-477082-day-3-afternoon-tutor).
 Please note that since that tutorial, the Umami software has been developed further and might slightly deviate from the version covered in the tutorial.